-This edition was published by Silhouette on January 1, 2002 in paperback and has 256 pages.
+This contemporary romance is a paperback edition that was published by Silhouette on January 1, 2002 and has 256 pages.

 Third and last in the Irish Hearts romance series set in Kentucky and revolving around the Grant family.
 The couple focus is on Keeley Grant and Brian Donnelly.

 Between being a Harlequin and a Nora Roberts story, what more is there to say?
 It’s a sweet, well-written romance revolving around horses and a couple with issues.
 Brian resents anyone with money.
 Those lazy gobshites!
 And the stubborn, toffee-nosed Keeley insists on doing it all herself.
 Nor is she shy in bed, which is a big surprise all things considered.

 It was sweet when Keeley called Brian on his snobbery.
 I do love her plan for her riding academy.
 It’s brilliant and so very considerate!
 As is Keeley’s insistence on the kids being well-rounded.